Skip to Content

 We invite you to give us a call today to arrange a consultation with an experienced Redmond child custody attorney about your specific situation.
 We serve clients on the Eastside and throughout the Seattle area from our office in Redmond, Washington.

 At Alpine Family Law, we understand that child custody cases are emotionally challenging and require careful consideration of the child's best interests.
 Our experienced child custody lawyers in Redmond, WA are dedicated to helping you create a stable and supportive environment for your child.
+We recognize that every family dynamic is unique, and our goal is to ensure that the custody arrangement reflects what is truly best for the child, taking into account both short-term needs and long-term well-being.

 When determining child custody arrangements, the court takes into account various factors, including: